-GALENA MINING LTD. ("Galena" or the "Company") (ASX: G1A) announces completion of an updated JORC Code compliant Mineral Resource estimate ("October 2019 Resource") for the Abra Base Metals Project ("Abra" or the "Project") located in the Gascoyne region of Western Australia, which has been independently prepared by Optiro Pty Ltd ("Optiro").
+GALENA MINING LTD. ("Galena" or the "Company") (ASX: G1A) announces achievement of the key objectives from the 2020 Abra Drilling Program and has subsequently completed an updated JORC Code 2012 Mineral Resource estimate ("April 2021 Resource") for the Abra Base Metals Project ("Abra" or the "Project") located in the Gascoyne region of Western Australia.
+The April 2021 Resource has been independently prepared by Optiro Pty Ltd ("Optiro").